caspii/casparwre.de/_posts/2022-05-26-12-months-as-a-solo-developer.md

 I earn money in 2 ways:

-* Through Keepthescore.co, my online product, and
+* Through keepthescore.com, my online product, and
 * by building custom score-keeping solutions.

-Keepthescore.co made 9,500 USD in gross revenue from March 2021 to March 2022.
+keepthescore.com made 9,500 USD in gross revenue from March 2021 to March 2022.
 In the same period, I made 13,500 USD in gross revenue by building custom solutions.
 Just to be clear, this is not enough and at the moment I'm still [default dead](http://www.paulgraham.com/aord.html).

-### 2.1 Keepthescore.co revenue
+### 2.1 keepthescore.com revenue
-People using Keepthescore.co have to pay to get  extra features.
+People using keepthescore.com have to pay to get  extra features.
 It's a one-off payment which currently costs 5.99 USD.
 In March 2021, when my journey started, this revenue stream was bringing in around 460 USD per month.
 My goal was to triple this in 12 months.

 It was a goal I achieved: in March 2022 the product was making 1,560 USD per month 🎉.